torvinpe/video-analysis-service/README.md

 ## Get analysis

 Endpoint to poll if results are ready yet.
-We respond perhaps with HTTP 202 and empty content if no result yet (but the result_id was a valid one).
-When result is ready we return (HTTP 200) the results JSON.
+We respond perhaps with HTTP 202 and empty content if no result yet (but the analysis_id was a valid one).
+When result is ready we return (HTTP 200) the results as JSON.
 The result can contain links to files related to the analysis which need to be downloaded separately.

 GET `/results/<analysis_id>`